darkquesh/stm32mp1/Yocto_Linux.md

 ```
 Figure 6.6: Extra packages like can-utils added in local.conf
 ```
-To test a I^2 C sensor, we want to probe it on the I2C bus.
+To test a I<sup>2</sup>C sensor, we want to probe it on the I2C bus.
 The easiest way to do that is with the i2cdetect tool, which comes with busybox.
 However, it is not enabled by default for our image, so we need to enable it.